Best vacuums for pet hair – tested by our home tech experts to help you keep your home fur-free

 That doesn’t make bagless cleaners a poor choice, though: just be careful how and where you empty the vacuum’s bin.
 To prevent the spreading of allergens, a vacuum bin should be ejected either down, directly into a larger internal bin or, for additional safety, emptied in the same way into an outside bin.

-It's crucial to bear in mind that these are just the best vacuums for pet hair.
-Other vacuums have different qualities that are worth considering.
-For example, we've also covered the best vacuums for hard floors, all of which have different qualities than these dedicated pet hair vacuums.
+It's crucial to bear in mind that these are just the best vacuums for pet hair; other vacuums have different qualities that are worth considering.
+For example, we've also covered the best vacuums for hardwood floors and the best Dyson alternatives (for affordable quality).

 Sign up to the Homes & Gardens newsletter